-6 KEY INSIGHTS AND CONCLUSION
+6 KEY INSIGHTS

-While MLPerf HPC benchmarks have and will continue to provide insights for individual systems on performance, additional insights can be drawn from the v0.7 results and experience that inform the wider HPC community on challenges and best practices in supporting scientific machine learning workloads.
+While MLPerf HPC benchmarks have and will continue to provide insights for individual systems on performance, additional insights can be drawn from the v0.7 results and experience that inform the wider HPC community on challenges and best practices in supporting scientific ML workloads.

 - Data movement and read performance are important pieces of the overall workflow performance on massive datasets, especially for systems with accelerators.
-Accelerated storage solutions like on-node SSDs are critical, but one also has to optimize the datastaging part of the pipeline as well. - Model convergence at scale with large batch sizes is still a challenge, limiting how much we can accelerate ML training.
-Submitting teams struggled to push CosmoFlow beyond a batch size of 512 in the closed division rules.
-This challenge also reinforces the need for hybrid parallel training methods, e.g. in order to scale CosmoFlow training beyond 512 nodes on Fugaku. - Model specific tuning is effective to scale training.
-For CosmoFlow, batch size is increased up to 4,096 by optimizing learning rate scheduler, applying data augmentation, and disabling dropout layers.
+Accelerated storage solutions like on-node SSDs are critical, but one also has to optimize the datastaging part of the pipeline as well. - Model convergence at scale with large batch sizes is still a chal-lenge, limiting how much we can accelerate ML training.
+Sub-mitting teams struggled to push CosmoFlow beyond a batch size of 512 in the closed division rules.
+Additional studies are needed to develop best practices for scaling ML training on scientific datasets.
+This challenge also reinforces the need for hybrid par-allel training methods, e.g. in order to scale CosmoFlow training beyond 512 nodes on Fugaku. - Model specific tuning is effective to scale training.
+For CosmoFlow, batch size is increased from 512 to 4,096 by optimizing learning rate scheduler, applying data augmentation, and disabling dropout layers.
 For DeepCAM, batch size is increased up to 2,048 by optimizing warmup steps and multi step learning scheduler. - Performance tuning for throughput is also beneficial.
 For data staging throughput, data reformatting by compressing and archiving multiple files is effective.
-For training and evaluation throughput, improving data loader bandwidth, applying mixed-precision, and increasing validation batch size, applying data shuffling only for intra-node GPUs are found effective. - Efficiently using HPC networks is critical to get good performance on supercomputers existing frameworks may need specific tuning for fine-grained communication to effectively overlap communication and computation
+For training and evaluation throughput, improve data loader bandwidth using NVIDIA DALI, applying mixed-precision, and increasing validation batch size, applying data shuffling only for intra-node GPUs are found effective. - Efficiently using HPC networks is critical to get good performance on supercomputers existing frameworks may need specific tuning for fine-grained communication to effectively overlap communication and computation - 1217 to-do: add run-to-run variability